 Most mornings start with an assembly.
-Mondays to Thursdays this is lead by Henrik Jørgensen, the owner of our school, in Danish.
-On Fridays, Odense International School gathers the international community of students for a separate international morning assembly in English.
+The Monday–Thursday assemblies are lead by Henrik Jørgensen, the owner and principal of our school Danish school, Henriette Hørlücks Skole.
+On Fridays, OIS gathers the international community of students for a separate, international, morning assembly in English.

 Students eat with their classmates in their classroom.
 Most students bring a packed lunch.
-We do not have a fridge, microwave or a canteen.
+We do not have a refrigerator, microwave, or a canteen.

 There is a youth centre at Østre Plads which is run by Odense Municipality and is free of charge.
-The wide range of activities help children develop their creative and athletic talents—everything from cooking to styling hair to dancing and playing board games.
-The centre is open until 21.00 on Mondays – Thursdays and until 17.00 on Fridays.
+The wide range of activities help children develop their creative and athletic talents—everything from cooking and styling hair to dancing and playing board games.
+The centre is open until 21:00 Monday–Thursday and until 17:00 on Fridays.

-Denmark is known for is bicycling culture, and Odense is routinely hailed as the best bicycle-friendly city in the country.
-For students ages 12 and up, it is not uncommon for classes to bicycle off campus for a class outing pending parental permission.
+Denmark is known for its cycling culture, and Odense is routinely hailed as the best bicycle-friendly city in the country.
+For students ages 12 and up, it is not uncommon for classes to cycle off campus for a class outing, pending parental permission.
 Please note that bicycle helmets are mandatory if biking on a school trip.

 In Secondary, students need to bring the following items every day: